cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 A few command-line options can be used to control this output:

 -   The option `-n` allows you to specify part of the name of the root file. e.g. if you pass `-n HWW` the root file will be called `higgsCombineHWW....` instead of `higgsCombineTest`
 -   The option `-m` allows you to specify the (Higgs boson) mass hypothesis, which gets written in the filename and in the output tree.
-This simplifies the bookeeping, as it becomes possible to merge multiple trees corresponding to different (Higgs boson) masses using `hadd`.
+This simplifies the bookkeeping, as it becomes possible to merge multiple trees corresponding to different (Higgs boson) masses using `hadd`.
 Quantities can then be plotted as a function of the mass.
 The default value is m=120.
 -   The option `-s` can be used to specify the seed (eg `-s 12345`) used in toy generation.
 If this option is given, the name of the file will be extended by this seed, eg `higgsCombineTest.AsymptoticLimits.mH120.12345.root`
 -   The option `--keyword-value` allows you to specify the value of a keyword in the datacard such that **$WORD** (in the datacard) will be given the value of **VALUE** in the command `--keyword-value WORD=VALUE`, eg  `higgsCombineTest.AsymptoticLimits.mH120.WORDVALUE.12345.root`